epicnerd1990/hawgts/widgets/DCW/TO-DO.md

 ## TO-DO Current

-### New Features/Big changes
-- Find way to reintroduce box2minsize check into box2width without loop
+### Ongoing and Difficult
+- Loop problems to fix
+    - box2minsize - Disabled - Fix looop with iconcount and re-add to box2width/box2height
+    - iconcount - Patched - Need to use deviceiconcalc, using deviceiconsize temporarily
 - ~~Add a border option~~
 - ~~Set up new tasker pipeline for custom commands for advanced users ()~~
 - Work on Readme's
-- **TESTING** Try fixing loading problems with colors by writing colors from a flow to a global or from a global to another global to keep a fixed copy while the color gets regenerated
-    - Result 1 - After restart, color renders to a blue color.
-Add timer to start of color flow?
-    - Result 2 - On wall of widgets, all rendered correctly instantly
-    - If test works, try setting "default" options to things like box size and icon alignment to avoid weird rendering issues while widget is loading changes
+- Flows are unable to write to globals in folders.
+When fixed,
+    - Reorganize Globals by folders
+        - Roughly sort by numbers
+        - Merge -- 2-4. into one folder, keeping subheading list globals.
+Make 6 one folder
+        - JSON at bottom with setup mode toggle
+        - Add note at the top of each folder
+    - Change iconcount flow to write to iconcount and remove "temp" global
+    - Complete color test
+        - Write directly to colors in color folder
          - `Change color flows back to proper values after test`
-- `Move "Hidden" Device Icon setting from deviceiconposition to deviceiconcat`
-- Setup inital flow that sets devicecount, box1dir2, box1dir1
-    - Also a flow that adjusts things automatically. eg change to 3 devices, automatically set to 2 columns, etc.
-- Add all Device Icon types to Globals?
-    - Current list = Category, New list = Category options - use global variables?
-- Add every template to Globals??
-    - Could make things easier for user?
-    - Add full check for how many rows are showing and show first icons accordingly in Box 2 to all templates
-- Setup Mode
-    - Set up "setupmode" text layout better and add a few different text options (sizing, json, etc)
-    - Group in overlay groups and use visibility to display each one
-    - Set up a note for visibility like the ones inside templates
-- Create a "first run" flow that presets globals to work based on the size of the widget
-    - temp global, get widget info, process, if different? then use, otherwise temp global??
-    - Rows, Box 1 columns, Device count, etc
-    - Potentially remove numbering system and give each folder a simple name with a note at the top
-    - Run iconcount calc?
-    - Maybe merge into the Box 1 size code that runs every time widget resizes?
-For example, if you resize from 2 rows to 1 row, change global to 1 row, etc
+    - Set "default" options to things like box size and icon alignment to avoid weird rendering issues while widget is loading changes after successful color test

-### Quick Fixes/Bugs
+### Current
 - ~~`"Rm" > "Room", "bordercolor" > "bordercolorlor", "bordersize" > "bordersizeze"`~~
-- ~~`Swap 1 and 0 in appiconhide and remove duplicate`~~
+- ~~`Swap 1 and 0 in appiconvis and remove duplicate`~~
 - ~~`Remove "based on globals" from folder status text items`~~
 - ~~`Verify all mentions of "colcount" are preceeded by formulas`~~
 - ~~`Copy Box 2 > 1 Box, 2 Row code from snippets into each Box/Row type in Box 2`~~